ahrendsen/ios-settings-urls/README.md

 ## Contributing

 If you find any URLs that are not included in this list or don't work for you, issues and/or pull requests are welcomed.
+When creating issues, please remember to include the device you are using as well as the operating system version.
+Since the JSON list is generated from the Markdown file, please make any additions to the Markdown file and the changes will propogate to the JSON list.

 ~~I also respond to comments on the original Reddit post.~~ **Update:** As of 2021-02-10, the post is 180 days old and is therefore archived.
 No further comments can be made there, and as it is approaching the character limit for Reddit posts anyway, I have ceased updating it.
 All future edits will only be made in this repository, not on the post.